apache/flink-web/_posts/2022-05-01-release-table-store-0.1.0.md

 It extends Flink's capability from computing to the storage domain.
 So we can provide a better end-to-end experience to the users.

-Flink Table Store aims to provide a unified storage abstraction, the user will only see one abstraction.
-Table Store offers the following core capabilities:
+Flink Table Store aims to provide a unified storage abstraction, so users don't have to build the hybrid storage by themselves.
+More specifically, Table Store offers the following core capabilities:

-* Table Store provides storage of historical data while providing queue abstraction.
+* support storage of large datasets and allows read / write in both batch and streaming manner.
-* Table Store provides streaming queries with minimum latency down to milliseconds.
+* support streaming queries with minimum latency down to milliseconds.
-* Table Store provides Batch/OLAP queries with minimum latency down to the second level.
+* support Batch/OLAP queries with minimum latency down to the second level.
-* Table Store provides incremental snapshots for stream consumption by default.
-Users don't need to solve the problem of hybrid different stores.
+* support incremental snapshots for stream consumption by default.
+So users don't need to solve the problem of hybrid different stores by themselves.

 <center>
 <img src="{{site.baseurl}}/img/blog/table-store/table-store-architecture.png" width="100%"/>